eshaiju/eshaiju.github.io/source/_posts/2015-01-13-password-policy-implemenation-with-devise-and-devise-security-extension.markdown

 {%endcodeblock%}
 <strong>7 - Email validation - Accept only emails of allowed set of domains</strong>
 <br/>
-  For this I added a custome validator which will check the domain name of user entered email.
+  For this, I added a custom validator which will check the domain name of user entered an email.
 {%codeblock%}
 validate :presence_of_domain_in_email